When Mia Swanegan arrived at Blue Springs South High School, she hoped to leave a legacy.

 “I think you could say I've evolved as a player and as a person.
 When I started playing, I dreamed about playing Division I volleyball, but I knew I'd have to work harder than anyone else to make that dream come true.

-Page 2 of 2 - “And now that it has come true, I'm going to work even harder to show people that I am a Division I player.”
+“And now that it has come true, I'm going to work even harder to show people that I am a Division I player.”

 A player who can possibly leave another legacy with another program.